USPS Working on New Notification Services for Mailboxes

 “We generated a high level of engagement.
 Nine out of 10 people were checking their mobile device to see what’s in their mail every day,” she told the audience of major USPS customers.

-“This digital platform we’re creating has the potential to be a game-changer for the sender of mail.
+“This digital platform we’re creating has the potential to be a game-changer for the sender of the mail.
 Our next step is a test in New York City.”

 The Real Mail Notification service developed out of enhanced services provided for Post Office Box users from 2012, originally devised to let customers know what was in their PO Box ready for collection.